afk-codze/heltec-lora-signal-analytics/README.md

 When testing our **simulated signal**, we identified a **maximum frequency component** of ~205.19 Hz in the FFT output.
 By **Nyquist’s theorem**, the **minimum** sampling frequency to reconstruct this signal without aliasing is **2 × 205.19 Hz ≈ 410.38 Hz**.

-> **TODO**: Return to this phase for a **more systematic approach** in selecting the optimal high-end sampling frequency, rather than relying solely on manual trial-and-error.

 ### Phase 3: Compute Aggregate Over a Window

 In this phase, we aggregate our sensor data by computing a **rolling average** over a **0.1‑second window**.
 Our implementation uses two dedicated **FreeRTOS tasks**: one task generates a 200 Hz sine wave at an internal simulation rate of 5 kHz, and another task samples that generated signal at approximately 410 Hz.
 The sampling task uses a ring buffer (storing roughly 41 samples) along with a running sum to efficiently compute the rolling average as new samples arrive and the oldest ones are discarded.